renegadedme/bitcoinpricenotify/README.md

-This program is a simple bitcoin price notification service.
+This is a simple bitcoin price notification service.

 The program sends the latest bitcoin price to Telegram once every 5mins.